tnichols217/notes/College/Additional Questions.md

 	🟩

 2. Tell us how you would use this combined degree to explore the intersection of these two disciplines?
-(Joint program in Business and Computer Science)
+(Joint program in Business and Computer Science) (200 words)

 	🟨

-a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a